elladomenger/elladomenger/README.md

 I am currently interested in Swift and SwiftUI 👀, and always learning about these topics 🌱.

-When I am not overanalyzing books 🧠🔥, developing apps 🛠, or taking photos 🌆, you will find me exploring the national parks with my dogs 🐕, spending time with my family or learning about otters 🦦.
+When I am not overanalyzing books 🧠🔥, developing apps 🛠, or taking photos 🌆, you will find me exploring the national parks with my dogs 🐕 or learning about otters 🦦.

 📫 Reach me at [domenger.com](https://www.domenger.com).